High performance (PTFE) coatings.

-The resulting coating is then oven baked to give a dry film thickness in the region of 15 microns to 35 microns depending upon the number of coats.
+To apply a coating, the customer’s products / components are usually prepared by degreasing and gritblasting prior to being wet sprayed with the coating material.
+The resulting coating is then cured to a precise schedule in a properly ventilated industrial oven.
+The result is a high performance dry film coating with a thickness in the region of 15 microns to 35 microns depending upon the number of coats.

 Features can include: